ballerina-platform/ballerina-lang/stdlib/messaging/nats/src/main/ballerina/nats/Module.md

 ## Basic Usage

-### Connecting
+### Setting up the connection

-First step is setting up connection with NATS/Streaming server.
-Following ways can be used to connect to NATS/Streaming server.
+First step is setting up the connection with the NATS/Streaming server.
+The following ways can be used to connect to a NATS/Streaming server.

-1. Connect to a server using a URL
+1. Connect to a server using the URL
 ```ballerina
 nats:Connection connection = new("nats://localhost:4222");
 ```